department-of-veterans-affairs/vets-design-system-documentation/src/_includes/content/links.md

 </div>
 </div>

 <h4>Open internal links in the same tab and window, open external links in a new tab and window</h4>

-* **Internal links should open in the same tab or window.** Links within the va.gov domain should open in the current tab or window excluding some sub-domains (see below).
 * **External links should open in a new tab or window.** Links to external sites should have `target="_blank"`.
 Also, per USWDS guidance, external links should have `rel="noreferrer"` added as an attribute.
+* **Internal links should open in the same tab or window.** Links within the VA.gov domain should open in the current tab or window.
+There are some exceptions that we have listed here.
-* **VA sub-domain exceptions that open in a new tab or window.** Some VA sub-domains provide a distinct experience from VA.gov and thus open in a new tab.
+* **VA sub-domain exceptions that open in a new tab or window.** Some VA sub-domains provide a distinct experience from VA.gov, so they open in a new tab.
 This list is periodically re-evaluated and updated.
 The following sub-domains currently open in a new tab:
   * myhealth.va.gov
   * ebenefits.va.gov
   * www.accesstocare.va.gov